omeka/omeka-s/README.md

 ### Installing from released zip file

-1. Download the latest release from the [release page](https://github.com/omeka/omeka-s/releases)
+1. Download the latest release from the [release page](https://github.com/omeka/omeka-s/releases) (download the first asset listed)
 1. Open `config/database.ini` and add your MySQL username, password, database name, and host name.
 The user and database must be created before this step.
 1. Make sure the `files/` directory is writable by Apache.
 1. In your web browser, navigate to the omeka-s directory, where you can complete installation.